ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 Connections that use Transport Services SHOULD use security in general.
 However, for
-compatibility with Endpoints that do not support transport security protocols (such
+compatibility with endpoints that do not support transport security protocols (such
-as a TCP Endpoint that does not support TLS), applications can initialize their
+as a TCP endpoint that does not support TLS), applications can initialize their
 security parameters to indicate that security can be disabled, or can be opportunistic.
 If security is disabled, the Transport Services system will not attempt to add
 transport security automatically.
 If security is opportunistic, it will allow